This workshop is part of the MICCAI 2025 conference.

 Venue

-The iMIMIC workshop will take place as part of MICCAI 2024 conference that will take place between the 6th and 10th of October 2024 in the Palmeraie Conference Centre in Marrakesh, Morocco.
+The iMIMIC workshop took place as part of MICCAI 2025 conference that took place between the 23th and 27th of September 2025 in the Daejeon Convention Center in Daejeon, South Korea.

 More information regarding the venue can be found at the conference website.